International Orientation & Check-in

 If you will be living in university housing

-- Students will need to self-quarantine for 7-10 days upon arrival.
+- Students who are not fully vaccinated will need to self-quarantine for 7-10 days upon arrival.
 Please read the COVID Guidelines for Arrival for the full quarantine and testing information.

 If you will be living off campus